Integrate Third-party Authentication with OpenID Connect

 3. Click Register.
 Take a note of the Application (client) ID and the Directory (tenant) ID provided by Azure AD.

-Once you’ve registered the Application, Azure AD provides a set of IDs that you configure in the Conductor when you set up Azure AD as an OIDC provider.
+Once you have registered the Application, Azure AD provides a set of IDs that you configure in the Conductor when you set up Azure AD as an OIDC provider.
 Here is how they map to the Edit Authentication Provider options in the Conductor:

 Azure AD IDs mapped to Conductor OIDC fields (details in the bulleted list following)